-Andrei Arshavin is a Russia international footballer who currently features for the English and European giants Arsenal.
+Andrei Arshavin is a Russia international footballer who currently features for Russian giants Zenit Saint Petersburg.
 He is a forward and can also play as an attacking midfielder or a winger and rose to international acclaim in the summer of 2008 when he emerged as one of the best players in Euro 2008.

 Arshavin graduated from the Smena football school and after playing for Zenit’s farm club (Zeni-2) in the Russian second division in 1999 and early 2000, he was inducted into the Zenit St. Petersburg first team squad.